jeremenichelli/personal-site/posts/2020-01-17-a-guide-to-react-refs.md

 _Remember to check if the DOM element current reference still exists as state changes in React are asynchronous._

 To achieve this, we are adding a global click listener on the body element.
-It’s important to remember to clean the listener when the element gets unmounted.
+It's important to remember to clean the listener when the element gets unmounted.

 ### Integrating with DOM-based libraries

 As good as React is, there are a lot of utilities and libraries outside its ecosystem that have been in use on the web for years.

-It’s good to take advantage of their stability and resolution for some specific problems.
+It's good to take advantage of their stability and resolution for some specific problems.

 GreenSock library is a popular choice for animation examples.
 To use it, we need to send a DOM element to any of its methods.

 Using refs allows us to combine React with a great animation library.

-Let’s go back to our modal and add some animation to make its entrance fancier.
+Let's go back to our modal and add some animation to make its entrance fancier.

 ```js
 import React, { createRef } from 'react'